Feminism, Books on Gender and Women, Socialist Feminism, Glass Ceiling Hypothesis

 from fighting back.
 We call it the Pro-Woman Line because we discovered it about women and

-developed it in the Women's Liberation Movement." - Carol Giardina, "Women's
+developed it in the Women's Liberation Movement. - Carol Giardina, "Women's Studies

-Studies or Women's Liberation Studies," 1989 Women's History Month speech at the
+or Women's Liberation Studies," 1989 Women's History Month speech at the University

-Redstockings" was a name taken in 1969 by one of the founding women's liberation
+Redstockings was a name taken in 1969 by one of the founding women's liberation groups of

-groups of the 1960's to represent the union of two traditions: the
+the 1960's to represent the union of two traditions: the "bluestocking" label

-"bluestocking" label disparagingly pinned on feminists of earlier centuries--and
+disparagingly pinned on feminists of earlier centuries, and "red" for

 Redstockings women would go on to champion and spread knowledge of vital women's